klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.transferFrom(sender, recipient, amount [, sendParam])
 ```
 Transfers the given `amount` of token from the token owner's balance to the `recipient`.
-The address who was approved to dispose the token owner's tokens is expected to execute this token transferring transaction.
+The address who was approved to send the token owner's tokens is expected to execute this token transferring transaction.
 Thus, the approved one should be the sender of this transaction whose address must be given at `sendParam.from` or `kip7Instance.options.from`.
 Without `sendParam.from` nor `kip7Instance.options.from` being provided, an error would occur.

 Note that sending this transaction will charge the transaction fee to the transaction sender.